 Frankly I can’t believe it wasn’t edited out, it seems to be delivered with such stumbled rapidity that I have a hard time believing that it was in any way scripted, so candid is it that it simply must be Hardy’s genuine opinion of the chattering classes.

 If this had been an out of favour comedian, say Dapper Laughs or Andrew Lawrence, it would have been pounced upon as evidence of a problem with society, the problem most likely being that society allows comedians to hold such opinions.

 There would be calls for the comedian in question to be banned from university campuses and social media would be ablaze with comment about how it undermined everything that… well, how it just undermined everything!

 As it stands all I heard was an audience of like minded individuals bleating along with the horrid little pillock’s pillory.
-Despite his posting of the following tweet without any sense of irony whatsoever.

 If Peter Sutcliffe were on trial today, his defence would be that the Yorkshire Ripper was a character he created to be ironic

 So clearly he’s saying here that his opinions are indeed his own and are firmly held, lest he be accused of creating a “character” or being “ironic”.
 Nasty little man.

 The laughter didn’t stop there though, oh no, the host Sandi Toksvig had to have a turn, in her case deciding to much more subtly mock what happens in these “pub” places, with the following gem of ignorance: